1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 <a id="fig3"></a>
 ![Figure 3: ](3.png)
-**Figure 3** Scaling laws with VAR transformer size N (in billions) , with equations (in legend) and power-law fits (dashed).
+**Figure 3** Scaling laws with VAR transformer size N (in billions), with equations (in legend) and power-law fits (dashed).
 Here, L is test loss and Err is token error rate.
 Axes are all on a logarithmic scale.
 The Pearson correlation coefficients near −0.998 signify a strong linear relationship between log(N) vs. log(L) or log(N) vs. log(Err).
-Small, near-zero exponents α suggest a smooth decline in both L and Err when scaling up VAR transformer:
+Small, near-zero exponents α suggest a smooth decline in both L and Err when scaling up the VAR transformer:
 **(a)** log(L (last scale)) vs log(N)
 **(b)** log(L (all scale)) vs log(N)
 **(c)** log(Err (last scale))% vs log(N)